SKUAS IN THE MEDITERRANEAN AND OFF WEST AFRICA

 Also in November, a repeat of the resupply mission flown to Malta in April was attempted - This time with disastrous results.
 Launched further away from the island, and with strong headwinds, fuel tanks ran dry and out of 2 Skuas and 12 Hurricanes only a single Skua and 4 Hurricanes made it to Malta.
 The other Skua made landfall in Sicily, where it crash-landed and the crew were captured.
 Of the lost Hurricanes, only one pilot was rescued.

 On the 27th of November, a major action took place between Force H and a large part of the Italian fleet south of Sardinia (the Battle of Cape Spartivento).
 Late in the day came the opportunity for the Skua to go out in style.
 Seven Skuas led by Lieutenant R.M.
-Smeeton surprised what they identified as three Italian cruisers, but only near misses were obtained.
+Smeeton attacked three Italian cruisers, but only near misses were obtained.
 The Skuas did shoot down an Italian spotter plane.